Updated on 16th December, 2022 by Martin Astley

 Is your home burglar-proof?
-In the spirit of National Home Security Month, here at 24|7 Home Rescue we’ve put together some really easy tips to upgrade your security and keep the thieves out!
+In the spirit of National Home Security Month, here at 24|7 Home Rescue, we’ve put together some really easy tips to upgrade your security and keep the thieves out!

 A lot burglars break into homes purely motivated by the cars sat outside of it.
-Make it routine to take your car keys upstairs to bed with you at night.
+Make it a routine to take your car keys upstairs to bed with you at night.
 It’s highly unlikely that the burglars will want to test their luck upstairs.

 Get a dog